joshlevy89/llm_judge_debate/BASELINE_CACHE.md

 ### Limitations

-- Cache doesn't track the actual question text (only index)
+- Cache stores question index, not full question text (more compact, but relies on dataset stability)
-- If you modify the dataset, you should clear the cache
+- If you manually modify the dataset source (rare), you should clear the cache
 - Cache doesn't sync across machines (local only)
+- Cache validation checks dataset name/subset/split but not dataset version (GPQA is stable, so this is typically fine)

 ## Best Practices